 So, get your wheat and rolling pin out, and make your own tortillas next time you need some!
 You won’t regret it.
 They freeze well too if you make extra!!

-- Mix together flours and salt.
+- In a large bowl, mix together flour and salt.

 I'm a registered dietitian, mom of 4, avid lover of food and strong promoter of healthy habits.
 Here you will find lots of delicious recipes full of fruits and veggies, tips for getting your kids to eat better and become intuitive eaters and lots of resources for feeding your family.Learn More about Natalie